dabolichin/dabolichin.github.io/src/pages/index.md

 In Storebrand I have:

-- Leaded the development of ECM Platform - distributed documents production pipeline involving integrations with core systems and third-party distribution channels
+- Led the development of ECM Platform - distributed documents production pipeline involving integrations with core systems and third-party distribution channels
 - Managed 3 cross-functional teams responsible for Storebrand's documents production, content management, distribution to customers, documents storage and search systems.
 - Optimized recruitment processes and Storebrand Baltic IT build-up
 - Contributed to establishing best management practices in Storebrand Baltic IT